iq-motion-control/iq-module-communication-doc/docs/clients/power_safety.rst

 ~~~

 To use Power Safety in C++, include power monitor client.hpp.
 This allows the creation of a
 PowerSafetyClient object.
-See Table 9 for available messages.
+See the Message Table below for available messages.
 All message objects use the Short Name with a trailing
 underscore.
 All messages use the standard Get/Set/Save functions.

 A minimal working example for the PowerSafetyClient is: